Alabama Hourly Paycheck Calculator

 2015ACS 1-year

-Alabama Federal Insurance Contributions Act (FICA)
+Alabama FICA (Federal Insurance Contributions Act)

 City Employee Local Wage Tax?
 Typical Rate Notes

-BirminghamYesOccupational tax withheld; confirm current percentage
+BirminghamYesOccupational tax withheld; verify current rate

-GadsdenYesVerify rate and who’s covered (resident/nonresident)
+GadsdenYesConfirm rate and coverage (resident/nonresident)

 OpelikaYesEmployer registration required

-AuburnYesCheck annual updates to rate/thresholds
+AuburnYesCheck annual updates to rate and thresholds

-Additional Alabama forms
+Additional Alabama Payroll Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 — Federal withholding elections

-• Form I-9 employment eligibility verification; Alabama new-hire reporting.
+• Form I-9 — Employment eligibility verification

-• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).
+• Direct deposit authorization and benefits enrollment (401(k), HSA, FSA, insurance)

-FAQs about the Alabama Hourly Paycheck Calculator
+FAQs: Alabama Hourly Paycheck Calculator

 How do I use the Alabama Hourly Paycheck Calculator?